BSO

 We may never know the full story behind the tragic persecution of Gennaro Daniele.
 We do know however that Michael Kogut is now reaching for high office.
 Kogut has proven in the past that he lacks the character to hold such a position, and in the name of justice, he deserves to fail.

-Hey I'm not crazy... oh wait, that's not true, I've got a blog... here's the blogger overlooking Northampton from the gates of Smith.
+Hey I'm not crazy... oh wait, that's not true, I've got a blog... anyway here's this blogger overlooking Northampton from the gates of Smith.

-Luke Arivel and friend playing outside the Haymarket.
+Luke Averill and friend playing outside the Haymarket.

 Pasted to a downtown door....